Codecademy/docs/content/cpp/concepts/vectors/terms/emplace/emplace.md

 ---
 Title: '.emplace()'
-Description: 'Constructs and inserts an element in place at a specified position'
+Description: 'Constructs and inserts an element in place at a specified position.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'